Joshua27/BSynthesis/README.md

 Moreover, by collecting initial examples from the user we generate operations from scratch or adapt existing ones.
 All this is done using constant user feedback, yielding an interactive assistant.

-# Requirements
+# Minimum Requirements

-- Java 8 Oracle JDK
+- JDK 8
-- Gradle 3.2.1 (or newer)
+- Gradle 3.2.1

 # Start the Application